HdlJohanna/GitHubBot/README.md

 This will create a Webhook pointing to https://github.zerotwo36.repl.co
 ##
 ### Privacy
 We handle your Data with great Care: Your Access Tokens will be encrypted using Python's [Fernet](https://cryptography.io/en/latest/fernet/) before being saved.
 I will never ever read your Tokens.
+That's all I can say.